-Actions or sanctions-multiple actions may be taken Record the incident on IB systems, to be part of follow-up actions, such as unannounced examination visits and evaluation visits Immediate inspection visit Controlled dispatch of IB examination papers Deployment of independent invigilators Relocation of candidates to another venue Annulment of grades for the candidates concerned or the entire cohort Authorization withdrawal Include school in session monitoring for five
+Infringements relating to school leadership undermining the integrity of IB assessments Actions or sanctions-multiple actions may be taken Misrepresenting language proficiency, inclusive access arrangements or adverse circumstances to give candidates an unfair advantage.
+Record the incident on IB systems, to be part of follow-up actions, such as unannounced examination visits and evaluation visits Failing to implement an action plan required by the relevant IB authority.
+Immediate inspection visit Controlled dispatch of IB examination papers4 Failing to report incidents of student misconduct or school or teacher maladministration.
+Deployment of independent invigilators5 Relocation of candidates to another venue6 Failing to support an investigation into student misconduct or school or teacher Annulment of grades for the candidates concerned or the entire cohort maladministration.
+Authorization withdrawal Failing to report an examination security breach or alleged breach.
+Include school in session monitoring for five consecutive sessions

-6. Roles and responsibilities
+1. Roles and responsibilities